 Not much had changed with Dawn Holmstrom, except that her memory was two years older.
 She still wanted — and received — immunity before she agreed to testify.
 Sitting in Judge Carpeneti’s Juneau courtroom, her first day on the stand was nearly a total waste.
 Phil Weidner’s initial objection came two minutes into her testimony.
 His second came only two minutes later.
 “She’s leading the witness,” he complained of Mary Anne Henry’s direct examination.
 “She’s suggesting answers.”
 Judge Carpeneti could clearly see that Dawn Holmstrom presented a thorny problem.

-Mary Anne Henry was asking leading questions.
-She was proceeding under the assumption that Holmstrom was still a hostile witness.
+Mary Anne Henry was asking her leading questions.
+She did so because she was proceeding under the assumption that Holmstrom was still a hostile witness.
 Under those rules, leading questions were permissible.
 Phillip Weidner acknowledged no such assumption.
 He wanted the leading questions put to a halt.
 Judge Carpeneti once more found himself in the middle of two hostile antagonists.

 “I’m sorry, ladies and gentlemen,” he told the jury, almost sheepishly.
 “I need to consider an objection a little more fully than I can conveniently or appropriately at the side bar.
 Can I ask you to step outside again, please?”
 The jury — and Dawn Holmstrom — suddenly found themselves packing.
 Again.

 With the jury gone, and Dawn Holmstrom stewing, the two sides whined, wheedled, threatened and cajoled.
 Henry insisted that Judge Schulz’s rulings on Holmstrom remained in effect.
 She said she saw no need to take Holmstrom’s testimony in front of the jury to make that determination.
 If Judge Carpeneti ruled against her, she warned, the hour and forty-five minutes that remained of the day would be squandered.